IrakozeLoraine/budget-planner/README.md

-# Getting Started with Create React App
+#### More Info

-This is a basic simple project for helping you make a good budget plan.
-It is implemented with reactjs.
+- This is a basic simple project for helping you make a good budget plan.
-View App Demo on: https://bp-budget-planner.netlify.app
+View app demo on: [https://bp-budget-planner.netlify.app]

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- The website will be created using create-react-app.

+#### Requirements

+1. Nodejs installed on your system.
+Visit [https://nodejs.org] to download and install nodejs on your system.
+2. Basic understanding of React Hooks, fetching data from an API using React Hooks, and displaying the data.
+3. Tailwindcss installed in the workspace.
+Visit [https://tailwindcss.com/docs/installation] for a more detailed explanation.
+5. Git installed on your system.
+Visit [https://git-scm.com] to download and install git.

 ## Available Scripts